knojoko1/knojoko1/README.md

 ### Service Desk Team Lead | Aspiring Software Developer | BCom IT Management Student

-I am a dedicated IT professional with over 5 years of experience in technical support and service desk leadership.
-Currently, I serve as a **Service Desk Team Lead (2IC)** at NTT DATA, where I manage team performance, handle technical escalations, and drive process improvements.

-I am passionate about the intersection of leadership and technical innovation.
-I am currently pursuing a **BCom in IT Management** at MANCOSA to bridge the gap between service operations and software development.
+B.Com.
+Graduate (Information and Technology Management) and experienced IT professional specializing in service desk leadership and technical support.
+Skilled in managing enterprise environments using Azure AD, Microsoft 365, and ServiceNow.
+Proven ability to streamline operations and elevate customer satisfaction through technical excellence and disciplined team management.

 ---